 Howard Gardens in the Silent City of Malta

-As the walking tour ends, take some time to relax in Howard Gardens.
-This park is a favourite outdoor spot for many in Malta.
-It’s one of the biggest public gardens on the island and is nestled between the historic city of Mdina and the charming city of Rabat.
+This park is a favourite outdoor spot for many in Malta and a lovely spot to sit while waiting for your taxi or bus.
 It got its name from Malta’s first Prime Minister, Joseph Howard, and opened in 1942.

 If you prefer a guided walk, why not book a tour?
 See if one’s available and book it.